bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 The Maven `project-build-plugin
 <http://axonivy.github.io/project-build-plugin/>`_ makes automated continuous
 deployment to an |ivy-engine| possible.
-The Maven plugin can deploy files in two ways, Directory or HTTP, while the Directory mode is the default.
+The Maven plugin can deploy projects file based or via HTTP.
+The file based mechanism is the default.

-The Directory deployment itself uses the :ref:`file based deployment
-<deployment-deploying>` capability of the |ivy-engine|.
-This means that the
-deployment folder must be available on the same machine on which the build is executed.
+For the :ref:`file based deployment <deployment-deploying>` the deployment folder must be available on the same machine on which the build is executed.
 You may use Windows-Shares or SMB-Configurations.

-On the other hand the HTTP deployment is based on the :ref:`api-reference-deployment` service of the |ivy-engine|.
-This means, that this service has to be enabled on the target engine.
-For the deployment you need the credentials of a administrator.
+On the other hand the HTTP deployment is based on the :ref:`REST API
+<api-reference-deployment>` service of the |ivy-engine|.
+For the deployment you
+need the credentials of an administrator.